A generalized PGL(2) Petersson/Bruggeman-Kuznetsov formula for analytic applications: Proof of the refined relative trace formula and the spectral assumption

 Since the spectral assumption guarantees that $f$ is bi-$N(\widehat{\Z})$-invariant (Lemma \ref{specControlonH}(1)), the above sums of Fourier coefficients vanish unless both $m_1,m_2 \in \Z$.

-To derive the geometric side of the formula in \eqref{GeneralizedKuznetsov2_FC} from that of \eqref{GeneralizedKuznetsov1}, we simply note that the geometric assumptions imply $\cC(\cF) \subseteq k(\cF)\N$ via Lemmas \ref{ccondition} and \ref{lem:admmodulus}.
+To derive the geometric side of the formula in \eqref{GeneralizedKuznetsov2_FC} from that of \eqref{GeneralizedKuznetsov1}, we insert the formula \eqref{eq:MT_with_geom} for the diagonal term, and for the off-diagonal we note that the geometric assumptions imply $\cC(\cF) \subseteq k(\cF)\N$ via Lemmas \ref{ccondition} and \ref{lem:admmodulus}.
 Note by the spectral assumption that the generalized Kloosterman sums $H(m_1,m_2;c)$ also vanish unless both $m_1,m_2 \in \Z$, by Lemma \ref{specControlonH}(3). \end{proof} \begin{myrema} In Section \ref{sec:MTcomputation} we moreover computed the non-archimedean diagonal term contribution of \eqref{GeneralizedKuznetsov2_FC} in terms of Plancherel volumes, but only under the hypothesis that $(m_1m_2,N)=1$ (otherwise we would have included the result in Theorem \ref{theoGeomSpec_FC}).
 In fact, one can carry through the computation in Proposition \ref{prop:nonarchmt} without the assumption $p \nmid m$ (i.e.\ $(m_1m_2,N)=1$), but the resulting formula for the diagonal term becomes more complicated and in particular (unlike the factor $\delta_\fin$ from \eqref{eq:deltapnewformproj} and \eqref{eq:deltapclassical}) depends on $m_1,m_2$.
 We therefore leave this case aside. \end{myrema}

 \begin{proof}[Proof of Theorem \ref{theoGeomSpec}.]
 As just remarked, in Section \ref{sec:MTcomputation} we deduced the form of the diagonal term in Theorem \ref{theoGeomSpec} from that of Theorem \ref{theoGeomSpec_FC} under the spectral hypothesis using the assumption that $(m_1m_2,N)=1$.
 We thus obtain the geometric side of Theorem \ref{theoGeomSpec}.